frederic-perez/AmE-dictionary/data/idioms.md

 __hit on all cylinders__ To operate, perform, function, or proceed exceptionally well or at the greatest possible speed or efficiency.
 __hit or miss__ :two::hammer:
 __hit the big time__ To become very famous or successful.
+__hit the fan__ To become more of a problem or more widespread or publicized. _Once this scandal hits the fan, all of our investors are liable to pull out of the company._
 __hit the gas__ :two: To move quickly; to accelerate or go faster.
 Used especially while riding in an automobile.
 __hit the ground running__
 __hit the jackpot__ :two::hammer: